talg2324/MRF/README.md

 # MRF
-## Markov Random Field for binary image segmentation
+## Markov Random Field for Binary Image Segmentation

-## Markovian Image Analysis
 The Markov Random Field classifier assigns the maximum likelihood label to a pixel based on its value and neighborhood.
 In 2D, the Markovian property is represented by a pixel's 8-neighborhood or 4-neighborhood.